roskisp/my-site/content/pubs/pubs.md

 ### Articles in collections

+(202X) Bolzano's Theory of *Science*.
+Forthcoming in a volume dedicated to the memory of Edgar Morscher, edited by Otto Neumaier and Peter Smith.

 (202X) [Was gehört zum Explanans?
-Eine Verteidigung des explanatorischen Realismus,](/Roski_WGZE.pdf) In te Vrugt, Michael (ed.) *Wissenschaft und Metaphysik*.
+Eine Verteidigung des explanatorischen Realismus.](/Roski_WGZE.pdf) Forthcoming in te Vrugt, Michael (ed.) *Wissenschaft und Metaphysik*.
 Baden-Baden: Nomos.

 (2024) [Logical Deducibility and Logicality in 1837.](https://link.springer.com/chapter/10.1007/978-3-031-52411-0_15) In Ansten Klev (ed.) *The Architecture and Archaeology of Modern Logic*.
 Cham: Springer, pp. 317-338

-(2022) "A Survey of Bolzano’s Theory of Grounding".
+(2022) A Survey of Bolzano’s Theory of Grounding.
 In S. Roski & B. Schnieder (eds.) *Bolzano's Philosophy of Grounding*.
 Oxford: Oxford University Press, pp. 4–34 (co-authored with Benjamin Schnieder)

 (2020) [Bolzano.](https://www.taylorfrancis.com/chapters/edit/10.4324/9781351258845-8/) In M. Raven The Routledge Companion to Metaphysical Grounding.
 Routledge, pp. 76-89